LISTEN TO THIS ARTICLE:

-Despite the drawbacks, the recovery community had no other options during COVID lockdowns.
+Despite the drawbacks, the sobriety community had no other options during COVID lockdowns.
 In fact, this new adversity actually had some up sides.
 Though it presented new digital barriers, it removed some physical ones.
 It made meetings more accessible to people without transportation.
 It enabled people to visit meetings far out of their area, especially ones that fit their needs better than those available close by.
 This also helped people who would normally be reluctant to go to local meetings because of privacy concerns.
 Even technological difficulties give computer-savvy people an opportunity to be of service by helping those who encounter problems.

-Bouncing back from lockdowns
+Sobriety is bouncing back from COVID lockdowns

 Combining traditional meetings with pandemic adaptations has a lot of benefits, actually.
 More flexibility and more options just make it easier for people to find a group that meets their needs and fits their schedule.
 It’s the best of both worlds.